VirtoCommerce/vc-platform/docs/lessons/lesson3.md

 ### Module.cs and initialization flow

 *Module.cs* is the main entry point of managed code, the base class for the entire module.
-In this case, itвЂ™s Customer Reviews module.
+In this case, its Customer Reviews module.
 Module initialization flow contains several steps:

 * Setup Database;
 * Initialization: